“The more I live, the more I learn. The more I learn, the more I realise, the less I know.” – Michel Legrand

 Yes, it was expected that Tinkerdash would help people save time and money.
 It was not expected, however, that it would also help families spend more time together or help people understand how food affects their body.

 From the feedback, it was also suggested that people would be willing to pay in the region of £20-£30 for the “full” service, which included the adding of the ingredients to the customer’s online supermarket basket.
 Useful to know but yet to be validated by a bunch of people signing up and paying this figure of course.

 On whole, it proved to be a highly beneficial experience and one I’d recommend as a means of getting early feedback from users.
-Check out this previous post for details on how I set it up.

 To read what four of the reviewers had to say in full, visit their personal blogs at the following links: